Delaware and Maryland

 Starting Your Ultimate Annual Garage Door Maintenance Checklist

-1. Begin With A Thorough Visual Inspection
+1. Begin With a Thorough Visual Inspection

 Before diving into any hands-on work, take a step back and really look at your garage door.
-This visual inspection is the foundation of effective door maintenance and can reveal issues before they become expensive problems.
+This visual inspection is the foundation of effective garage door preventive maintenance and can reveal issues before they become expensive problems.

 Start by operating your garage door and watching how it moves.
 Does it glide smoothly, or does it jerk and hesitate?
 Listen carefully for any unusual sounds – grinding, squeaking, or rattling can all signal that your door needs attention.
 A well-maintained garage door should move quietly and steadily.